 Create standard barcodes with Python.
-No external modules needed (optional PIL support included).
+No external modules needed. (optional Pillow support included).

 This library provides a simple way to create barcodes using only the Python standard lib.
 The barcodes are created as SVG objects.